grincc/grin-wallet-api-tutorial/readme.md

 - `token`- Token of the opened wallet.
 - `args` - Transaction initialization arguments.

-This method returns the transaction Slate, which can be forwarded to the recieving party by any means after encoding the information into a Slatepack Message.
+This method returns the transaction Slate, which can be forwarded to the receiving party by any means after encoding the information into a Slatepack Message.

 Example of sending 0.1 grins: